amzn/confident-sinkhorn-allocation/README.md

 python plot_results.py
 ```

-# All dataset is collected from UCI and stored in all_data.pickle
+# All datasets are from UCI:

+## Datasets for multiclassification

-> we can load all data with their datasetName as follows:
+> we can load all datasets for multiclassification with their datasetName as follows:
 ```
 with open('all_data.pickle', 'rb') as handle:
     [all_data, datasetName_list] = pickle.load(handle)